Trump to pick Fox News contributor for new State Dept spokeswoman

 Breaking News Emails

-Ortagus, a U.S. Naval Reserve officer, would bring significant experience in national security and foreign policy to the role.
-She will replace Heather Nauert, a former Fox News anchor who had been announced as President Trump's pick for new U.N. ambassador but later withdrew herself from consideration.
+Ortagus, a Naval Reserve officer, would bring significant experience in national security and foreign policy to the role.
+She will replace Heather Nauert, a former Fox News anchor who had been announced as President Donald Trump's pick for United Nations ambassador but later withdrew herself from consideration.

-Ortagus previously served as a public affairs officer for the U.S. Agency for International Development, an independent agency which takes direction from the State Department, according to a biography posted on the website of her consulting firm, GO Advisors.
-Her work included time in Iraq.
+Ortagus previously served as a public affairs officer for the U.S. Agency for International Development, an independent agency that takes direction from the State Department, according to a biography posted on the website of her consulting firm, GO Advisors.
+Her tenure included work in Iraq.

 She also worked for the Treasury Department in the first term of the Obama administration as an intelligence analyst and as Treasury's deputy U.S. attaché to Saudi Arabia, where her GO Advisors bio says she worked on countering illicit finance.